Questioning The Passion of the Christ

-Unlike the above filmmakers, however, Gibson doesn't seem to understand that violence should be used sparingly, to keep viewers from becoming numb; it has to be mixed in with other elements (like a sense of irony, or better yet a coherent story), and sprung on the audience at the precise moment when they are off-balance.
-Worse of all Gibson's violence doesn't seem to possess a distinct identity--it doesn't have Woo's sense of rhythm, which turns violence into a choreographed dance; doesn't have Ferrara's cool eye, which gazes on violence with unsettling serenity; doesn't have Scorsese's restless intelligence, which pares away unnecessary footage like so much fat.
-Gibson's Passion, with its endless images of scourgings and stumbles (seven of them, mostly shot in excruciatingly slow motion) on the long shuffle to Golgotha is clumsy, self-absorbed, flabby with extraneous detail--not just numbing in its obsession with violence, but boring.
+Unlike the above filmmakers, however, Gibson doesn't seem to understand that violence is best used sparingly, to keep viewers from becoming numb; it has to be integrated with other elements (like a sense of irony, or better yet a coherent story), and sprung on the audience at the moment when they are most off-balanced.
+Gibson's violence doesn't seem to possess much of a personality--it doesn't have Woo's sense of rhythm, turning violence into a choreographed dance; or Ferrara's eye, which gazes on violence with unnerving serenity; or Scorsese's restless intelligence, which can look upon the violence from any number of unexpected, inquisitive angles.
+Gibson's Passion, with its endless scourgings and stumbles (seven of them, mostly shot in excruciatingly slow motion) on the long shuffle to Golgotha is clumsy, self-absorbed, flabby with extraneous detail--not just numbing in its obsession with violence, but boring.

-These criticisms, however, are strictly small fry; most of Gibson's storytelling sins can be traced to his decision to focus almost entirely on the last twelve hours of Jesus' life (other sins too--Gibson's movie is essentially an adaptation of the passion play filtered through the sensibilities of Emmerich and Brentano, and passion plays were traditionally used to fan the flames of anti-Semitism).
-By filming the climax and not the rest of the story, we never learn why Jesus was condemned and crucified (for all you know, they pulled him off the street).
-Certainly Christians would know, but this makes the picture more exclusive than inclusive, strictly for the baptized only; Jews, Muslims, Buddhists, atheists and the rest need not watch.
+These criticisms, however, are strictly small fry; most of Gibson's storytelling sins can be traced to his decision to focus almost entirely on the last twelve hours of Jesus' life.
+By filming the climax and not the rest of the story, we never learn why Jesus was condemned and crucified (for all you know they arrested him for jaywalking).
+Certainly Christians know, but this picture is more exclusive than inclusive, strictly for the baptized; Jews, Muslims, Buddhists, atheists need not watch.

-The lack of context also means Caiaphas is largely unmotivated--we don't know why he wants Jesus dead, and it's easy to think "maybe because Jews are just evil;" the actor playing Caiaphas, Mattia Sbragia, is reduced to playing a stereotype Evil Jew.
-We don't learn of Jesus' more provocative acts, like the whipping of the moneylenders in the temple, or the entrance into Jerusalem riding an ass in blasphemous (at least to Jewish authorities) fulfillment of scriptures; we don't have the crucial scene of Jesus revealing himself to his disciples as the Son of God--his primary reason for doing the things he did.
-The question has been long debated, who's responsible for the death of Jesus--Judas, Caiaphas or Pilate?
-There's actually a fourth possibility: Jesus himself, not as a suicide but as a man on a mission to redeem souls.
-But you never see that in this picture.
+The lack of context also means Caiaphas is inexplicably motivated--we don't know why he wants Jesus dead, and it's easy to say "maybe because Jews are just evil;" the actor playing Caiaphas, Mattia Sbragia, is reduced to playing a stereotype Evil Jew.
+We don't learn of Jesus' more provocative acts, like the whipping of the temple moneylenders, or the entrance into Jerusalem riding an ass in blasphemous fulfillment of the scriptures; we don't have the crucial scene of Jesus revealing himself to his disciples as the Son of God--his primary reason for doing what he did.
+The question has been long debated: who's responsible for his death--Judas, Caiaphas, Pilate?
+There's actually a fourth suspect: Jesus himself, not as suicide but as a man on a mission to redeem souls.
+But you never see that nuance in this picture.

 You never get to see Jesus' other sides either--the intellectual and theologian, the revolutionary leader ("I bring not peace but the sword").
-Jim Cavaziel, who plays Jesus, does well enough with the physical suffering but essentially has no character to play--his Jesus is a passive, rather uneloquent lamb led to slaughter.
-My personal opinion, but a film on Jesus needs to be more, needs to engage mind and heart, intelligence and faith; it needs to focus less on drawing out and magnifying the beatings, to better relish the pain.
-That's the technique not of an artist, but a pornographer--he stretches out the money shots, gives his viewers the opportunity to "get their rocks off," the only difference being that Gibson peddles violence, not sex (I prefer the latter kind of porn, myself).
+Jim Cavaziel as Jesus does well enough with the physical suffering but essentially has no character to play--his is a passive rather uneloquent lamb led to slaughter.
+My personal opinion, but a film on Christ needs to engage heart and mind, faith and intelligence; it needs to focus less on the beatings and more on their meaning.
+Gibson reveals the techniques not of an artist but a pornographer--stretching out the money shots, giving viewers the chance to "get their rocks off;" difference is Gibson peddles violence, not sex (I prefer the latter kind of porn myself).

-Another point: Gibson's emphasis on physical torture gives short shrift to inward, psychological torture; the beatings, the scourging, the pounded nails, they're nothing compared to what Jesus must have felt inside.
-Gibson's movie gives us little hint of Jesus' humiliation and despair, his sense of being abandoned by friends, disciples and, worst of all, God.
+Another point: Gibson's emphasis on physical pain gives short shrift to inward, psychological pain; the beatings, the scourging, the pounded nails, they're nothing compared to what Jesus must have felt inside.
+Gibson's movie gives us little hint of Jesus' humiliation and despair, his sense of being abandoned by friends, disciples, worst of all God.

-That's another difference between Gibson and Woo, Ferrara, Scorsese--for Gibson the depiction of violence is its own end; for these filmmakers it's a means of suggesting inner torment.
-Despite all the bloodletting you see in films like Woo's The Killer and Hard Boiled, Ferrara's The Bad Lieutenant, Scorsese's Taxi Driver and Raging Bull, these filmmakers managed to portray protagonists whose interior suffering dwarfed their exterior pain.
-Arguably the most fascinating aspect to Raging Bull's Jake La Motta was the suggestion that he entered the boxing ring and allowed his face to be beaten to a bloody pulp because it made him feel better, relieved his inner pain--compared to La Motta, the sufferings of Gibson's Jesus are strictly skin-deep.
+That's another difference between Gibson and Woo, Ferrara, Scorsese--for Gibson the depiction of violence is its own reason for being; for these filmmakers it's a means to a further end.
+In Woo's The Killer and Hard Boiled, Ferrara's The Bad Lieutenant, Scorsese's Taxi Driver and Raging Bull, the protagonists carry an inner burden that stunts their forward propulsion.
+Arguably what's most fascinating about Raging Bull's Jake La Motta was the implication that he entered the boxing ring and allowed his face to be beaten to a pulp because it made him feel better, that he was somehow relieving himself of some unnamed unimaginable inner pain.
+Compared to La Motta, the sufferings of Gibson's Jesus feel strictly skin-deep.

-A final thought: Gibson's movie has made hundreds of millions of dollars in boxoffice revenues, thanks to a publicity campaign that exploited both the fears of the Jewish community and the gullibility of Christian conservatives who thought they were getting a Hollywood superstar's faithful adaptation of the Bible.
-Gibson wanted to exploit Pope John Paul II as well--the same Pope whose authority his Traditionalist sect doesn't recognize and who he privately (according to his father) calls an "ass"--but thanks to luck (or perhaps the grace of God) the Pope withheld his endorsement.
+A final thought: Gibson's movie has made hundreds of millions in boxoffice revenues, thanks to a publicity campaign that exploits both the fears of the Jewish community and the gullibility of Christian conservatives who thought they were getting a Hollywood superstar's faithful adaptation of the Bible.
+Gibson wanted to exploit Pope John Paul II as well--the same Pope whose authority his Traditionalist sect doesn't recognize and who he privately (according to his father) calls an "ass"--but thanks to luck (or the grace of God) the Pope withheld endorsement.

 We need to remember that in 1915 D.W.
 Griffith's Birth of a Nation was also a great boxoffice success, and that President Woodrow Wilson gave it his ringing endorsement--"history writ with lightning," he said; the voices raised in objection to its monstrous depiction of blacks were largely ignored.
 Years later, admiration for Griffith's filmmaking has not diminished, but recognition of its intense racism and gross historical distortions has grown, accompanying the film like its own dark shadow.
-Gibson's movie is nowhere near as good as Griffith's of course, but with time and a little luck, hopefully people will begin to recognize The Passion of the Christ for what it is--a crude, anti-Semitic snuff flick, cynically marketed and blindly embraced, all in the name of Jesus Christ.
+Gibson's movie is nowhere near the level of Griffith's of course, but with time and a little luck, hopefully people will recognize The Passion of the Christ for what it is--a crude, anti-Semitic snuff flick, cynically marketed and blindly embraced, all in the name of Jesus Christ.

 * Matthew 16:26 "For what is a man profited, if he shall gain the whole world, and lose his own soul?"
-To which Robert Bolt's Thomas More in A Man for All Seasons gives an interesting variation: "It profits a man nothing to give his soul for the whole world…but for Wales!"
+To which Thomas More in A Man for All Seasons gives an interesting response: "It profits a man nothing to give his soul for the whole world…but for Wales!"